kiali/kiali.io/content/en/docs/Configuration/health.md

 ## Custom Configuration

 Custom health configuration is specified in the Kiali CR.
-To see the supported configuration syntax for `health_config` visit [Kiali CR](https://github.com/kiali/kiali-operator/blob/master/deploy/kiali/kiali_cr.yaml).
+To see the supported configuration syntax for `health_config` see the [Kiali CR Reference](/docs/configuration/kialis.kiali.io/#.spec.health_config).

 Kiali applies *the first matching rate configuration (namespace, kind, etc)* and calculates the status for each tolerance.
 The reported health will be the status with highest priority (see below).